fotor-2025042422352

 "Max struggled with grip in Q3 and could not attack the corners as much as he wanted, but starting from fourth he’s still very much in contention".

-The Mercedes driver, Lewis Hamilton, highlights the issues he had with the car’s balance:
+Mercedes driver Lewis Hamilton highlighted the difficulties he experienced with the car’s balance:

 "The rear end was snapping out and this isn't where we want to be.
 We went the wrong way with the set up tonight and the car just wasn't underneath me for this session.
 It's strange because the car was feeling good in FP3 but in qualifying, it was difficult to drive all of a sudden and felt nervous.
 Everyone is working as hard as they can and trying to stay positive.
 I'll try my best tomorrow and see what we can do".

-He recognises the challenge that Ferrari poses this season so he is incredibly satisfied with today’s results :
+He acknowledges the challenge that Ferrari presents this season, and expresses that he is incredibly satisfied with today’s results:

 "Ferrari are impressive and their car is so competitive, they started early on this project last year, so for us to have Checo on pole and Max up there on the second row in race two, after such an enormous effort last season, is a real testament to the hard work of the entire team".

-Mattia Binotto is happy for Ferrari’ second pole of the season.
-Indeed, a few thousandths separate Checo from the Ferrari drivers.
+Mattia Binotto expresses his satisfaction with Ferrari’s second front-row start of the season.
+Only a few thousandths separate Checo from the Ferrari drivers.

 fotor-20241229134611.jpeg